Her Favorite Halloween Costumes Made From a Cardboard Box!

 Do I really want to spend 30 bucks on an over-sized unicorn with no originality?

 Unfortunately, that’s what I usually do.
 I think that’s what many of us do.
-Life is busy and we simply don’t make time for something as insignificant as a Halloween costume.
+Life is busy and we simply don’t make time for it.

 For the past 4 years I’ve gone down the “buy something last minute at the store” route.
 I want to change that this year.
 Several reasons: